Fred hits out at 'backward society' as he confirms he was hit by lighter in Man Utd's derby win | Goal.com

 “We can't give them any attention because that's all they want.
 I spoke to the referee after the match, they will do something about it and that's all.

-"We are all the same regardless of skin color, hair and gender.
+"We are all the same regardless of skin colour, hair and gender.
 We came from the same place and we all go to the same place when it's all said and done.

 “Thank God I have a lot of friends here in the locker room who hugged me, like Lingard.